ivclab/CPG/README.md

 # Compacting, Picking and Growing (CPG)

 This is an official Pytorch implementation of CPG - a lifelong learning algorithm for object classification.
-For details about CPG please refer to the paper [Compacting, Picking and Growing for Unforgetting Continual Learning](http://papers.nips.cc/paper/9518-compacting-picking-and-growing-for-unforgetting-continual-learning.pdf),(To appear in NeurIPS 2019)
+For details about CPG please refer to the paper [Compacting, Picking and Growing for Unforgetting Continual Learning](http://papers.nips.cc/paper/9518-compacting-picking-and-growing-for-unforgetting-continual-learning.pdf),(NeurIPS 2019)

 ---